Skip to content

 Best for: Swimming, kayaking, families

 The most popular spring for good reason.
 Large spring run, excellent swimming area, kayak rentals on-site.
 Arrive at 8am to get a parking spot.
+Get the full details in our Wekiwa Springs guide.

 Tips: